SciGaP/seagrid-rich-client/README.md

 ## Maven targets

 # Generate the application

-	mvn -P update-deployment clean package
+	(First you need to build the latest copy of the master branch of Apache Airavata) mvn -P update-deployment clean package

 # Deploy the application artifacts to your webserver